gbellocchi/richie-docs/source/general/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^
 System optimization
 ^^^^^^^^^^^^^^^^^^^
-At this stage, the :smallcap:`Richie toolchain` optimizes the :smallcap:`Richie platform` to serve the integrated accelerators with specialized .
+At this stage, the SLD toolchain optimizes the :smallcap:`Richie platform` to serve the integrated accelerators with specialized .
 This phase is driven by a :ref:`platform specification file <richie_toolchain_sld_optimization>`, where are described the design requirements of the HeSoC components, including the clusters and the memory subsystem, as well as how